 A thousand ships "in the shadow"

 Estonian security expert Marek Kov works at the International Center for Defense and Security in Tallinn and has been observing this phenomenon for a long time.
-"Countries use shadow fleets when they are under sanctions and cannot trade under normal conditions", he explains.
+"States use shadow fleets when they are under sanctions and cannot trade under normal conditions", he explains.
 According to him, these ships have a very complex ownership structure, which is why it is very difficult to establish whose they are.

 They are also used for sabotage